damionrashford/mcp-browser-exploration/README.md

 This exploration reveals that:

-1. **Real MCP servers cannot run in browsers** due to security constraints
+1. **Remote MCP servers CAN run in browsers** using the official Streamable HTTP transport
-2. **WebSocket proxy is the standard solution** for browser ↔ MCP communication
+2. **Streamable HTTP is the recommended solution** for browser ↔ MCP communication
+3. **WebSocket proxy is an alternative** for local MCP servers
-3. **Browser-native tools** provide an alternative for pure browser deployment
+4. **Browser-native tools** provide another alternative for pure browser deployment
-4. **MCP protocol is simple** (just JSON-RPC 2.0) and can be implemented in browsers
+5. **MCP protocol is simple** (just JSON-RPC 2.0) and can be implemented in browsers
-5. **Browser APIs are incredibly powerful** and can replace many MCP server capabilities
+6. **Browser APIs are incredibly powerful** and can replace many MCP server capabilities

-The browser-native approach offers a compelling alternative for applications that need MCP-like functionality without external dependencies.
+The **remote MCP approach using Streamable HTTP** is the most practical solution for production browser applications, as it uses the official MCP specification and works with any remote MCP server.

 ## Files

+- `remote/` - **Remote MCP server approach (RECOMMENDED)**
 - `proxy/` - WebSocket proxy approach
 - `worker/` - Web Worker + WASM approach
 - `browser-tools.json` - Comprehensive list of browser-native tools